 During the 2017 harvest, we were delighted to meet the new headmistress of Madama Girls’ School, the dynamic Nawal Mahmoud Rabaya in charge of 375 students (including 24 in the kindergarten) and 22 teachers.
 Although grades and averages are high, their drawback is the lack of a science stream and of course the pitiful budget from the Palestinian Authority.

 Despite that, the school looked impressive, partly thanks to Nawal’s existing connections with World Vision and Norway Council.
-Trustees discussed her school’s needs and, before leaving the region, agreed to contribute towards the item at the top of her ‘wish-list’, namely a dozen CD/tape-recorders for lessons.
+Trustees discussed her school’s needs and agreed to immediately contribute towards the top of her ‘wish-list’, namely a dozen CD/tape-recorders for lessons.

-The next item may be a large metal podium to be erected in the playground for speeches, performances and general assemblys.
+The next item may be a large metal podium to be erected in the playground for speeches, performances and general assemblies.
 Start saving?
-(2018 Update see Completed projects – the funds have now been donated).
+(2018 Update see Completed projects – the funds have been donated).

 A visit to Madama Boys’ School

 On October 6th 2016 we visited Ayed Al-Qot at the Madama Boys’ School.
 Since our last visit the school has been redecorated by the Palestinian Authority, a great improvement on the sad old building.
-We were shown the impressive new science laboratory which we had contributed to, now with granite worktops donated by the South African government.
+We were shown the smart new science laboratory which we had contributed to, now with granite worktops donated by the South African government.
 Our visit was very positive much thanks to Ayed’s pride in these improvements.
 It felt like our input, encouragement and donations made a huge difference.
 On the list for future funds are black-out curtains for the computer room and bookshelves.

 A visit to Burin Community School

-In October, trustees visited Burin Community School to meet Abu Ameer, the Headmaster.
+Trustees also visited Burin Community School to meet Abu Ameer, the headmaster.
 The huge playground is soon to gain a basketball court with the area behind destined for a football pitch and a new canteen being built by the entrance.
 Abu Ameer noted that Burin was now ‘on the map’ in terms of aid (hopefully we have had some influence here), and Burin Village Council has pitched in to collaborate with other agencies.
 He also showed us with pride the 15 new computers that had been bought with money donated by Burinites living in the USA.
-The energy and initiative that he shows in sourcing donations is impressive.
+The energy and initiative that he shows in sourcing donations is remarkable.